 As a business owner, you can help start your employees on a path to a better future.
 A Simply Retirement by Principal® 401(k) plan is an easy way for them to save money now with the potential to have it grow over the years so they can enjoy retirement.

 Setting up a workplace retirement plan isn’t something you do every day.
 We get it.
 Maybe you aren’t even sure where to start.
 Simply Retirement by Principal® makes it easy to learn more about retirement plans and what’s involved.
 And when you’re ready, you can use our planner to see what a plan might look like for your business and estimate costs.

 Take advantage of SECURE 2.0 Act tax credits to help offset up to 100% of The benefits of the SECURE 2.0 Act.your first three years of plan startup costs.

 Set up your plan 100% online, where and when it’s convenient for you—or call if you have questions.
 We’ve streamlined the investment selection and simplified the paperwork, too.

 The low, flat-fee recordkeeping pricing makes a 401(k) plan affordable for small businesses.
 It’s a straightforward cost you can plan for each month.

 After you purchase your plan, you’ll enroll your employees through the Ubiquity Retirement + Savings® platform—used by thousands of small businesses across the U.S.

 Ubiquity’s user-friendly dashboard will help you manage your plan and save time with features like automated notifications and payroll integration.

-Recordkeeping fee will be billed to business owners quarterly ($450 plus per-participant fees).
-Custodial fees, investment fees and financial professional fees (if applicable) are additional.
+Recordkeeping fee will be billed to business owners quarterly ($435 plus per-participant fees).
+Pricing shown applies when working with a third party administrator (TPA).
+With bundled pricing, the recordkeeping fee is $185 per month ($555 billed quarterly) plus per-participant fees.
+Custodial fees, investment fees, and financial professional and TPA fees (if applicable) are additional.